 This heterogenic phenotype associated with stroke is indicative of the synergistic effects of genetic and environmental determinants.
-Smoking, or being the first degree relative of a stroke patient, is reported to independently almost double the risk of ischemic stroke, supporting the hypothesis that stroke is a result of an intricate interplay between genes and the environment.
+Smoking or being the first-degree relative — such as a parent, an aunt, a grandparent or a cousin — of someone who has had a stroke is reported to independently almost double the risk of ischemic stroke.
+This information supports the hypothesis that stroke is a result of an intricate interplay between genes and the environment.

 The mission of our laboratory is to identify those genetic factors and elucidate their role in the risk of vascular disease.

 Led by principal investigator Owen A. Ross, Ph.D., the Stroke and Vascular Disease Laboratory at Mayo Clinic in Florida has five main research projects:

 - Clarifying the joint effects of smoking and genetics to help identify people at risk of ischemic stroke and improve preventive diagnosis and treatment.

 - Mapping stroke-related genes by studying families with a history of stroke.

 - Exploring the relationship among NOTCH3 genetic variants that we hypothesize increase susceptibility to ischemic stroke.

 - Working to identify variation within the mitochondrial genome (mtDNA) that associates with ischemic stroke.

 - Examining tissue to help identify gene expression and genetic variants that increase the risk of vascular dementia.